 Hey there -

 I'm Bri!
-Lover of food, wine, photography, anything crafty, and traveling with my professional bass fishing husband along with our cantankerous rottie, Kigen.
-We're currently living the lake life off the shores of Lake Minnetonka in Mound, MN.
-Pour a drink, pull up a chair and join me as I attempt all sorts of new projects that don't always turn out the way they're supposed to!
+Lover of food, wine, and photography that is currently traveling with my professional bass fishing husband along with our cantankerous rottie, Kigen.
+When not traveling you can find me living the lake life off the shores of Lake Mille Lacs in Isle, MN.
+Pour a drink, pull up a chair and join me as I journey across the country documenting it all along the way!